evennia/evennia/docs/sphinx/source/wiki/Commands.rst

 this command.
 You should decide on a way to format your help and stick to that.

-Below is how you define a simple alternative "``look at``" command:
+Below is how you define a simple alternative "``look at``\ " command:

 ::

-    from game.gamesrc.commands.basecommand import Commandclass CmdLookAt(Command):     """     An alternative (and silly) look command    Usage:        look at <what>    Where <what> may only be 'here' in this example.
+    from ev import Commandclass CmdLookAt(Command):     """     An alternative (and silly) look command    Usage:        look at <what>    Where <what> may only be 'here' in this example.
 This initial string (the __doc__ string)     is also used to auto-generate the help      for this command ...     """           key = "look at" # this is the command name to use     aliases = ["la", "look a"] # aliases to the command name     locks = "cmd:all()"     help_category = "General"    def parse(self):         "Very trivial parser"          self.what = self.args.strip()     def func(self):         "This actually does things"         caller = self.caller         if not self.what:             caller.msg("Look at what?")         elif self.what == 'here':             # look at the current location             description = caller.location.db.desc               caller.msg(description)         else:             # we don't add any more functionality in this example             caller.msg("Sorry, you can only look 'here'...")

 The power of having commands as classes and to separate ``parse()`` and ``func()`` lies in the ability to inherit functionality without having